1. cannabis tech: Getting Your Cannabis Grow Off To A Great Start

 By using mother plants, taking cuttings to be grown into clones, the cycle is shortened to 12 weeks (cuttings, clones two weeks, veg growth two weeks, bloom eight weeks).

-Well-cultivated cannabis in large production shops can bring the cycle down to 8 weeks.
+Well-cultivated cannabis in large production shops can bring the cycle down to 8 weeks to become a ready to use CBD hemp flower bud.

 Moreover, seeds are not even part of the process!
 Mother plants, cuttings, cloning, and veg growth, all happen in parallel to blooming in separate rooms and on separate light cycles.